natalieh235/flying_adversarial_patch/README.md

 ```

-## Compute adversarial patch and position
+## Compute adversarial patches and their positions
 To generate the adversarial patch with optimal transformation matrices, you can call
 ```bash
 $ python src/attacks.py --file settings.yaml